glowiep/LightBnB/README.md

     * `network.js` manages all ajax requests to the server.
     * `views_manager.js` manages which components appear on screen.
     * `components` contains all of the individual html components.
 They are all created using jQuery.
+* `server` contains all of the server side JavaScript and a directory containing `.json` files.
+  * `database.js` is responsible for all queries to the database
+  * `db` contains all the database interaction code.
+    * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
-* `styles` contains all of the sass files.
   * `server.js` is the entry point to the application.
 This connects the routes to the database.
+* `styles` contains all of the sass files.

 ## Dependencies